microsoft/Agents-M365Copilot/dotnet/src/Microsoft.Agents.M365Copilot/README.md

 Integrate the Microsoft 365 Copilot APIs into your .NET project!

-The Microsoft 365 Copilot APIs.
-NET v1.0 Client Library targets .NetStandard 2.0.

-> **Note:**
->
-> Because the Microsoft 365 Copilot APIs in the v1.0 endpoint are subject to breaking changes, don't use a preview release of the client library in production apps.

 ## Installation via NuGet

 To install the client library via NuGet: